The 2020 Congressional Art Competition has now ended. Click below to see this year's winners.

 All entries must be an original in concept, design and execution and may not violate U.S. Copyright laws.
 Any entry that has been copied from an existing photo or image will not be accepted.
 For more information on copyright laws, please click here.

-Every Participant must print out and complete an Information and Release form which can be downloaded by clicking here.
+Every participant must print out and complete an Information and Release form which can be downloaded by clicking here.
 Artwork cannot be accepted without an attached fully-completed release form.
 Due to social distancing requirements, a teacher's signature is NOT required on the release form.